apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                          from the event header and send the message to the specified partition of the topic.
 If the value represents an invalid partition, an EventDeliveryException will be thrown.
+If the header value is present then this setting overrides ``defaultPartitionId``. allowTopicOverride                  true                 When set, the sink will allow a message to be produced into a topic specified by the ``topicHeader`` property (if provided). topicHeader                         topic                When set in conjunction with ``allowTopicOverride`` will produce a message into the value of the header named using the value of this property.
-If the header value is present then this setting overrides ``defaultPartitionId``. kafka.producer.security.protocol    PLAINTEXT            Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
+                                                         Care should be taken when using in conjunction with the Kafka Source ``topicHeader`` property to avoid creating a loopback. kafka.producer.security.protocol    PLAINTEXT            Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
 See below for additional info on secure setup.
 *more producer security props*                           If using SASL_PLAINTEXT, SASL_SSL or SSL refer to `Kafka security <http://kafka.apache.org/documentation.html#security>`_ for additional
                                                          properties that need to be set on producer.